cokelaer/bioservices/README.rst

 An up-to-date list of Web Services is provided within the online `documentation <http://pythonhosted.org/bioservices/>`_.

-Here is a little example using the UniProt Web Service to search for the zap70 specy in human organism::
+Here is a small example using the UniProt Web Service to search for the zap70 specy in human organism::

     >>> from bioservices import UniProt